sagemath/trac_to_gh/Issue 6801.md

 # Issue 6801: weird bug in magma.eval

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6801

 Original creator: was